 As I said before, studying in your bed/futon/even dorm room is not the best idea.
 Let your dorm room be a place to sleep and hang out with friends.
 Search out places on campus or local coffee shops where you can comfortably study and focus.

-8. Add color to your notes.
+8. Add Color to Your Notes

 This is especially helpful for visual learners.
 For those with other learning styles, it’s a good idea to highlight or take notes again for repetition and reminders.
 Check out our article on how to take notes from a textbook effectively.

-9. Turn off phone notifications.
+9. Turn off Phone Notifications

 We hear all the time about how phones are so distracting.
 That’s because it’s true.
 Turn off loud notifications, and leave your phone in your backpack instead of sitting next to you.
 Use the same rule for before you go to sleep.
 One app I use is Pocket Points, which rewards you with deals to local businesses when you keep your phone locked while on campus.

-10. Get some sleep.
+10. Get Some Sleep

 Study after study talks about the importance of sleep.
 The more sleep and less caffeine you’re getting, the better.
 Everyone requires a different amount of time to rest, but find a consistent sleep schedule that works for you so you can do your best.